Sleeper Cell Training Camp

 Amid group discussions about “tactical dreaming,” participants learned to construct “sleeper cells” from foam insulation panels and filament tape, crafted “dream pillows,” and composed a Sleeper Cell Training Camp anthem.
 Dreamers also received a “sound bath” courtesy of Bay-Area audio artist Quiet American and listened to a Skyped-in audio transmission from a sister cell in Los Angeles.

-At sunrise I photographed the participants in their last moments of sleep, creating a record of their “sleep compositions” – their improvised arrangements of bedding, clothes, and personal items.
+At sunrise, I photographed the participants in their last moments of sleep, creating a record of their “sleep compositions” – their improvised bedding arrangements, clothes, and personal items.